AequilibraE/aequilibrae/docs/source/aequilibrae_project.rst

-The second key component of any model is the **parameters.yaml** file, which holds the default values for a number of procedures (e.g. assignment convergence), as well as the specification for networks imported from OpenStreetMap and other general *import-export* parameters.
+The second key component of any model is the **parameters.yaml** file, which holds the default values for a number of procedures (e.g. assignment convergence), as well as the specification for networks imported from OpenStreetMap and other general import/export parameters.

 The third and last required component of an AequilibraE model is the **Matrices folder**, where all the matrices in binary format (in AequilibraE's native AEM or